denoland/docs/runtime/reference/cli/jupyter.md

 `Deno.jupyter` provides several helper methods for rich output of common media types.

-`Deno.jupyter.html` is a tagged template that will render provided string as an HTML in the notebook.
+`Deno.jupyter.html` is a tagged template that will render the provided string as an HTML in the notebook.

 ```js